Experimental signatures of a $\hat{Z}\hat{X}$ beam-splitter interaction between a Kerr-cat and transmon qubit: Introduction

 The Kerr-cat qubit (KCQ) is a particular example of a bosonic cat qubit that encodes quantum information in superpositions of coherent states stabilized by Kerr nonlinearity and a two-photon drive~\cite{grimm_stabilization_2020}.
 Unlike the related dissipative cat qubit ~\cite{lescanne_exponential_2020, berdou_one_2023}, the KCQ is stabilized by Hamiltonian dynamics which enables fast gates while preserving the noise bias intrinsic to cat states.
 Recent experimental work on the KCQ has demonstrated bit-flip lifetimes of $\sim$ 500 $\mu$s, noise bias $\sim 100$ and gate fidelities above $90$\% ~\cite{frattini_observation_2024, hajr_high-coherence_2024}.
 The noise bias can be exploited in tailored QEC codes to improve fault tolerance~\cite{darmawan_practical_2021, xu_tailored_2023}.

 The biased noise property of the KCQ has also been theorized to make it an excellent ancilla qubit for QEC when paired with conventional transmons as data qubits~\cite{puri_stabilized_2019}.
 Ancilla qubits are critical in QEC protocols for extracting error syndromes from data qubits ~\cite{terhal_quantum_2015}, but errors on the ancilla can propagate back to the data qubits, degrading error-correction performance ~\cite{wang_threshold_2009}.
 Leveraging a bosonic ancilla with strong noise bias, such as the KCQ, offers a compelling strategy to suppress back-action and enhance fault tolerance~\cite{puri_stabilized_2019}.
 Given that transmons are the most widely adopted qubit in superconducting quantum processors, demonstrating a high-fidelity two-qubit interaction between a transmon and a KCQ is a crucial step toward practical integration of KCQs as ancilla.

-While prior work has shown similar couplings between a dissipative cat qubit and a transmon\cite{putterman_hardware-efficient_2025}, as well as a KCQ and an oscillator~\cite{ding_quantum_2024}, a biased-noise-compatible interaction between a KCQ and a transmon has not been demonstrated.
+While prior work has shown similar couplings between a dissipative cat qubit and a transmon~\cite{putterman_hardware-efficient_2025}, that scheme required the cat stabilization drive to be turned off, temporarily removing the noise bias protection.
+In contrast, our interaction is realized while the stabilization drive remains on, in theory preserving the noise bias.
+Separately, a three-wave mixing conditional displacement gate between a Kerr-cat and a cavity has been demonstrated ~\cite{ding_quantum_2024} and other implementations of gates between two Kerr-cats are in progress~\cite{max2024APS,ke2026APS,grimm12026APS,grimm22026APS}.
+However, a biased-noise-compatible interaction between a KCQ and a transmon has not been demonstrated.

-In this work, we demonstrate a beamsplitter interaction between a Kerr-cat qubit and a transmon that approximates a $\hat{\sigma}_z\hat{\sigma}_x$ coupling.
+In this work, we demonstrate a beamsplitter interaction between a Kerr-cat qubit and a transmon that approximates a $\hat{Z}_{cat}\hat{X}_{q}$ coupling.
 Such a coupling may be extended to measure multi-qubit parity observables for QEC, such as in the surface code~\cite{puri_stabilized_2019}.
-The interaction, driven by a single tone at the frequency difference between the two modes, leverages the unique Hamiltonian stabilization dynamics of the KCQ to enable the desired $\hat{\sigma}_z\hat{\sigma}_x$ coupling.
+The interaction, driven by a single tone at the frequency difference between the two modes, leverages the unique Hamiltonian stabilization dynamics of the KCQ to enable the desired $\hat{Z}_{cat}\hat{X}_{q}$ coupling.
 Our results establish a key building block for using the KCQ as a bosonic ancilla for syndrome extraction in fault-tolerant QEC protocols with transmon qubits.